HubSpot/recruiting-agency-graphql-theme/README.md

 Throughout this process, we’ll touch on a number of aspects of the HubSpot platform, such as: CRM Custom Objects, Workflows, Forms, Custom Modules, GraphQL Data Queries, Lists, Memberships, and more.

-The source code for the theme and schemas are in this GitHub repository: https://github.com/HubSpot/sample-graphql-theme

 Let’s get started!

 ## Step 1: Create CRM Custom Objects